Additional Installation Information

 Step 4

-Set the CD-ROM at first place in the boot order.
+Set the CD-ROM as the first device in the boot order.

 This maps the Cisco ISE ISO file that is picked for installation during the power restart.